TNEA Seat Allotment Result 2023 For Round 2 Today At tneaonline.org; Steps To Download - News18

-The Directorate of Technical Education (DoTE), Tamil Nadu, is all set to release the TNEA seat allotment result 2023 for Round 2 on August 12.
-The seat allotment result will be declared at 10 am.
-Students who have enrolled for the Tamil Nadu Engineering Admissions (TNEA) Round 2 counselling can check and download the seat allotment result by visiting the official website attneaonline.org, once it is released.
+The Directorate of Technical Education (DoTE), Tamil Nadu, has released the TNEA seat allotment result 2023 for Round 2 today.
+The seat allotment result was declared at 10 am.
+Students who have enrolled for the Tamil Nadu Engineering Admissions (TNEA) Round 2 counselling can check and download the seat allotment result by visiting the official website attneaonline.org.
 It is to be noted that the tentative seat allotment result confirmation will be available on the main portal till August 13.

 As per the schedule, the provisional allotment to accept and join applications as well as accept and upward candidates will be released on August 14.
 In addition, the joining dates are scheduled from August 14 to August 19.
 Meanwhile, the provisional allotment can be granted for upwardly opted students on August 22 before 10 am.